JungDominik/cinemascraper/readme.md

 ## Description
 The Berlin cinema scraper displays the currently running films and their showtimes by scraping the website of the local Berlin cinema.
+It answers the questions / usecases
+* Which films are on show at the moment?
+* What are the next sessions for my chosen film and in which cinema?

 ## Technical Implementation
 Cinemascraper utilizes webscraping package BeautifulSoup for its ease of application and pandas as a solution for managing showtimes data.